15 Best Platforms For Bloggers

 Pros

-- LinkedIn Articles are ideal for professional networking and sharing expertise.
+- Excellent for professional networking and establishing industry authority.

 Cons

-- Limited formatting options compared to other platforms.
+- Limited formatting and design options compared to dedicated blogging platforms.

-- Content visibility depends on LinkedIn’s algorithm, limiting reach.
+- Content visibility depends heavily on LinkedIn's algorithm.

 8. HubPages